 Leading institutions involved include University of Queensland, University of Melbourne, Australian National University, University of Texas, Simon Fraser University (Calgary), CSIRO and Institute of Mine Seismology Pty Ltd.

 The CTSCo Project is located in the southern part of the Surat Basin in Queensland, more than 400 kilometres west of Brisbane, making it close to a number of industrial emission sources.

-The CTSCo Project is subject to a range of assessments and approvals under Local, State and Federal Government regulations.
+The CTSCo Project is subject to a range of assessments and approvals under Local, State and Commonwealth Government regulations.
 We are committed to working closely with local communities to consider the potential economic, environmental, social and cultural impacts of the project.

 Our community engagement program is based on the AA1000 Stakeholder Engagement and the International Association for Public Participation (IAP2) principles of stakeholder engagement.

 CCS involves a group of technologies that can capture and permanently store the CO2 emissions produced from industrial processes, minimising the amount of CO2 emissions entering the atmosphere.

 CCS uses proven technology and is already happening around the world.
 According to the Global CCS Institute, as of September 2022, there were 41 major CCS projects either operating or being built and 153 in various stages of development.
 Find out more about .